ModDota/moddota.github.io/_articles/abilities/ability-keyvalues.md

 ### LevelsBetweenUpgrades

-How many levels to wait to be able to learnt he next rank.
+How many levels to wait to be able to learn the next rank.

 *Example*:
 ```